mixmarvel/mixmarvel.github.io/_posts/2019-10-17-Coupon-Rewards.md

 MixMarvel highly values user participation across MixMarvel games.
 Sign-in to Receive Coupon Event increases player activity by 20%.

-The MixMarvel Foundation has a quarterly back-up funding support for the community development.
-This Sign-in to Receive Coupon Event used 2000 MIX for rewards.
+The MixMarvel Foundation has a 120,000 cumulative back-up funding support for the community development in the form of sign-up events.
 Players sign-in MixMarvel games or visit MixMarvel social channels will be rewarded with a certain number of MIX.